graychain/graychain.github.io/index.md

 ```

 #### Roadmap
+- Compose and adopt Hoon native EVM client
-- Migrate network to EVM client written in Hoon
+- Migrate to PoS validation on the Urbit network